ismetsari/flask-application/README.md

 - Click "Browse" and upload your kubeconfig file
 - In the "ID" field, enter a meaningful ID like kubeconfig-minikube
 - Click "OK" to save
-- Then change Deploy to Minikube stage in Jenkinsfile to below code.
+- Then change **Deploy to Minikube** stage in Jenkinsfile to below code.
+- You also need to apply same stages for certificates.
 ```bash
     stage('Deploy to Minikube') {
       steps {